 It has become so easy to interact with people through the web that we forget about the real world.

 Often times we neglect our family to chat through the phones with individuals we never saw, neither met in real life.

-Yet there is nothing more powerful than meeting people.
+Yet there is nothing stronger than meeting people.
 We can use all the senses to have others see who we are.

-Start very small.
+Start very.
 Organize a meetup with no more than 10/15 people.
-Teach them what you have been writing about.
+Teach them what you have been about.
 Have them share their experience with you.
 That’s all!